rust-lang/rust/text/0000-rename-int-uint.md

 # Summary

 This RFC proposes that we rename the pointer-sized integer types `int/uint`, so as to avoid misconceptions and misuses.
+After extensive community discussions and several revisions of this RFC, the finally chosen names are `isize/usize`.

 # Motivation